sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 2. Click **Add item**.

-    This will add a menu item, but likely not to the page we want.
+    This will add a menu item, but likely not to the page you want.

 3. Select the new menu item, and set the following properties: